 I mean a marriage isn't an absolute command by God.
 But the next Verse says, "Because of immoralities, let each man have his own wife and let each woman have her own husband."
 In otherwords, it's not wrong to be single, but it can be a problem that leads to immorality.
 Better to get married.
 And when you get married, let the husband Verse 3, "fulfill his duty to his wife."
 That's the physical duty "and likewise the wife to her husband.
 The wife does not have authority over her own body, but her husband does.
 The husband does not have authority over his own body, but the wife does."

+So he's saying because of the potential for immorality because God has wired us for physical fulfillment with a marriage partner, because of immoralities we ought to get married.
+Further on down in Verse 9 he says, "Let them marry, it is better to marry than to burn."
+And he means to burn with desire.
+So God is designed marriage for procreation and partnership and pleasure.
+And for purity.
 We could go a step further into Ephesians, Chapter 5 and learn a little more about God's design for marriage.
 That's a wonderful section of Scripture.
 It's probably the premiere passage along with Colossians, Chapter 3, defining marriage.
 But this is what it says in Ephesians, 5:25.
 "Husbands love your wives, just as Christ also loved the Church and gave himself up for her."
 Now this we could call provision, God is designed marriage as a point of provision.
 The husband is to love his wife and make necessary sacrifices to give himself up to provide for her in order that he might sanctify her.
 In order that he might make her holy.
 To make her pure, it's just a beautiful, beautiful picture.

 Verse 28 says, "He is to love her, he is to love her the way he loves his own body.
 He is to love his own wife in a manner that he reserves for himself."
 In otherwords, he's to give her the same attention; the same care that he would give himself, which is very normal.
 He is to nourish her; he is to cherish her.
 What you find there is that the role of the husband is to be a provider.
 In fact it says in Timothy "if a man doesn't provide for his household, he's worse than an unbeliever."